GuideNepalFIREInvestingRetirement

 3.0%~33.3×रू 1.6 crore

-The right number for you sits inside that band.
-Use the higher end if you're in your 30s and want a 50-year retirement; the lower end if you're aiming for traditional retirement at 60.
+Your right number sits inside that band.
+Use the higher end if you're in your 30s and planning for a 50-year retirement, the lower end if you're aiming for traditional retirement at 60.

 The roadmap, in order

 Order matters.
-Skipping a step compounds; doing them out of order undoes earlier work.
+Skipping a step compounds badly.
+Doing steps out of order undoes earlier work.

 1. Kill high-interest debt first

 Credit-card balances, personal loans, and BNPL revolves cost 14–24% APR in Nepal.
-No investment vehicle reliably beats that net of tax.
-Pay them off before doing anything else.
+No investment vehicle reliably beats that, net of tax.
+Pay them off before anything else.

-The exception: subsidised loans (home loans at 8–10%, student loans, employer loans).
-These can be carried while you build the rest, because their effective cost after tax-deductible interest is closer to 6–7%.
+One exception: subsidised loans (home loans at 8–10%, student loans, employer loans).
+You can carry these while building the rest, because their effective cost after tax-deductible interest is closer to 6–7%.

 2. Build a 3-month emergency fund

-Three months of essential expenses, in a regular savings account, before any long-term investing.
-The full reasoning is in the emergency-fund post; the short version is that without this, the first medical or job-loss shock forces you to sell long-term investments at the worst possible time.
+Three months of essential expenses, parked in a regular savings account, before any long-term investing.
+The full reasoning lives in the emergency-fund post.
+Short version: without this, the first medical or job-loss shock forces you to sell long-term investments at the worst possible time.

 3. Capture every paisa of tax-advantaged retirement contribution

-This is the highest-yield step on a Nepali salary, and almost everyone underuses it.
+Highest-yield step on a Nepali salary.
+Almost everyone underuses it.

 • SSF / PF (whichever your employer enrols you in): the employer contribution is free money.
-Under the Social Security Fund scheme, employee contributes 11% of basic, employer 20% — a 31% combined contribution, with most of it (28.33%) going to the old-age pension fund.
+Under the Social Security Fund scheme, employee contributes 11% of basic, employer 20%, for a 31% combined contribution.
+Most of it (28.33%) flows into the old-age pension fund.

 • CIT (Citizen Investment Trust / नागरिक लगानी कोष): voluntary contributions are tax-deductible up to रू 3,00,000/year or one-third of total remuneration, whichever is less, under Section 63 of the Income Tax Act.
-For someone in the 30% slab, that's up to रू 90,000 in tax saved every year — a guaranteed return no investment vehicle competes with.
+For someone in the 30% slab, that's up to रू 90,000 in tax saved annually.
+No investment vehicle competes with a guaranteed return like that.

-The full comparison is in CIT vs PF vs SSF.
-For FI purposes, treat these contributions as the floor of your investing — money that's working before you've picked a single stock.
+Full comparison in CIT vs PF vs SSF.
+For FI purposes, treat these contributions as the floor of your investing.
+Money working before you've picked a single stock.

 4. Automate mutual fund SIPs for long-term growth

 A SIP isn't magic.
-It's a standing instruction that buys mutual fund units monthly regardless of where the market is.
-Over a 10–20 year window, this rupee-cost-averaging smooths out NEPSE's notorious bull/bear cycles — historically three full cycles in 23 years — and removes the timing decision you would otherwise get wrong.
+It's a standing instruction that buys mutual fund units monthly regardless of where the market sits.
+Over a 10–20 year window, rupee-cost-averaging smooths out NEPSE's notorious bull/bear cycles, three full cycles in 23 years historically, and removes the timing decision you'd otherwise get wrong.

 5. Direct NEPSE equity, only with what you can leave alone

-Direct stock picking is the loudest part of personal finance in Nepal and the smallest leverage point on the FI path.
-NEPSE delivers roughly 8.69% CAGR over 22 years excluding dividends, per Investopaper's long-term study, but the volatility is severe — the 2079 calendar year alone saw the index lose 18.91% with turnover collapsing 75%.
+Direct stock picking is the loudest part of personal finance in Nepal, and the smallest leverage point on the FI path.
+NEPSE delivers roughly 8.69% CAGR over 22 years excluding dividends, per Investopaper's long-term study.
+Volatility is severe.
+The 2079 calendar year alone saw the index lose 18.91%, with turnover collapsing 75%.

 Use direct NEPSE only for the portion of long-term savings you can leave untouched for at least 5 years, ideally 10.
 If that money has any nearer purpose, it belongs in FDs or sinking funds, not equity.